 Horses and farm animals are another vital part of the Pet Nurturing program.
 Situated on the back end of the Crossnore campus is a lovely equestrian center.
 The barn is home to 4 horses – 2 full size and 2 miniatures.
 All four horses have been rescued from unfortunate situations.
 The Winston-Salem campus is home to a 100-acre urban farm with cows, horses, pigs, chickens and roosters, donkeys, and a llama.

 Crossnore School & Children’s Home employs therapists who are equipped with the appropriate credentials to administer equine therapy.
-Equine therapy has been proven to be beneficial for sexually abused children (which makes up approximately 50% of the School’s population).
+Research shows that equine therapy is beneficial for sexually abused children (who make up approximately 50% of the School’s population).

 For more information about the Pet Nurturing program, please contact: